top of page

 Storm chasing education resources

-We now offer a variety of video-based trainings at a very low cost, including Spring Training, a daylong, fully virtual storm chasing intensive offered on an annual basis.
+We now offer a variety of affordable video-based trainings, including Spring Training, a daylong, fully virtual storm chasing intensive offered on an annual basis.

-And, check out these resources specifically developed by Girls Who Chase:
+And, check out these free resources specifically developed by and for Girls Who Chase:

 • Listen to our "Chasing 101" series with Raychel Sanner of Tornado Titans on the Girls Who Chase podcast (available on Apple & Spotify) for an overview of some of the basics, including how to get started, packing & planning, logistics, safety in the field, and how to be a good chase neighbor